 In your comments to the draft decision you indicate that "further characterisation of test materials used to generate source data will be provided".
-ECHA will evaluate this information after the set deadline of this decision has passed.
-You state that the registration dossiers of two category members (EC 500-233-2, EC 500-234-8) were updated before the end of the commenting deadline.
+ECHA will evaluate this information after the set deadline of this decision.
+You state that the registration dossiers of two category members (EC 500-233-2, EC 500-234-8) were updated before the end of the commenting deadline in order to be properly evaluated by ECHA.
 Please refer to ECHA's reply to the same comment in the above section, i.B.A.1.a.